 Under NEFT, the transactions can be initiated and settled from the bank account of one particular bank to another bank’s account throughout India at no additional cost apart from the standard charges, provided both the banks are a part of the NEFT transfer network (NEFT-enabled).
 Though some banks might have their own policies concerning the NEFT service provided by them, such as restrictions on transferring funds immediately to a newly added beneficiary, fund value limits restricting the value of transfer beyond a specified limit, etc., these protocols are proven to be effective for safeguarding the customer’s financials.

-RTGS - This type of transfer methods is applicable and available for fund transfers between Rs.2 lakh to Rs.10 lakh, however, the biggest advantage for RTGS is the fastest/real-time settlement factor.
+RTGS - This type of transfer methods is applicable and available for fund transfers of a minimum of Rs.2 lakh and there is no upper limit, however, the biggest advantage for RTGS is the fastest/real-time settlement factor.
 As soon as the transfer instructions are sent, the fund gets settled almost immediately.
 However, in order to take advantage of the RTGS facility, both the originator's and the beneficiary’s account has to be RTGS-enabled.
 Even though most banks are a part of the vast and popular RTGS transfer network facilitated by RBI, individuals are recommended to either get in touch with their bank directly or refer to their online banking section to discover their eligibility concerning access to RTGS payment system.
 The transaction fee under RTGS is higher than the other methods due to the faster settlement speed performed on an instruction by instruction basis.

-RTGS comes with limits on the minimum and maximum fund value, however, it is efficiently used in situations where individuals and businesses require immediate settlement of high-value funds that are well within the specified limits.
+RTGS comes with limits on the minimum; however, there’s no maximum fund value and it is efficiently used in situations where individuals and businesses require immediate settlement of high-value funds that are well within the specified limits.
 Efficiency, speed, and reliability factors are few among the many factors that make RTGS as one the most-sought medium of online fund transfers.

 IMPS - Also known for being one of the popular and fastest methods of fund transfer, IMPS is used widely across most banks.
 Unlike other methods of fund transfer that become unavailable on bank holidays and during off working hours, IMPS functions 24/7 allowing a fund transfer at any time of the day.
 Similar to NEFT, IMPS also allows transfer of low value-funds but what makes it unique is, it immediately settles the funds.
 NEFT functions as more or less the combined version of NEFT and RTGS, where remitters are neither worried about the size of the fund and service availability nor do they have to be concerned about the settlement speed.